apache/cloudstack-documentation/source/developersguide/developer_guide.rst

 MonkeyBox or `mbx <https://github.com/shapeblue/mbx>`__ enable VM/appliance-based CloudStack development.
-It is tested with Ubuntu and uses KVM and prebuilt imagesbto deploy QA and dev environments for anybody to try out CloudStack with a range of hypervisors, local and NFS storage.
+It is tested with Ubuntu and uses KVM and prebuilt images to deploy QA and dev environments for anybody to try out CloudStack with a range of hypervisors, local and NFS storage.

 Please refer to the project for more details: https://github.com/shapeblue/mbx